spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

 * To prevent this kind of thing from occurring, programmers will oftentimes want to create a column that automatically populates each new row with unique data.
 This allows them to select and affect that row more easily.

-* Open up [animalsDBWithID.sql](../../../../01-Class-Content/12-mysql/01-Activities/03-animalsDBWithID/animalsDBWithID.sql) and copy the code into MySQL Workbench before running it.
+* Open up `animalsDBWithID.sql` in `03-animals_dbWithID` and copy the code into MySQL Workbench before running it.

   * Be sure to note how we have now replaced our old update statement with one in which the WHERE statement now uses the id column to select the row we want to affect.